AhmetZamanis/KaggleStoreSales/ReportPart1.md

   errors all that much.
 This is because our data had strong time effects, so getting model 1 right did most of the job.

-- Combining model 1 with an ARIMA model increases our errors slightly.
-  However, the performance is still fairly close to the linear and random forest models, especially considering ARIMA didn’t make use of any covariate series.

-- Combining model 1 with a second linear increases our RMSE, while reducing our RMSLE and especially MAPE.
+- Combining model 1 with a second linear regression increases our RMSE, while reducing our RMSLE and especially MAPE.

   - This likely means applying model 2 reduces the tendency to underpredict, at the cost of increasing overpredictions a bit, which is preferable.

+- Combining model 1 with an ARIMA model reduces our errors considerably.
+  The performance is a bit better than linear regression, likely because ARIMA has a more sophisticated usage of the past values of the target series.

 - Combining model 1 with the random forest model decreases all error metrics considerably, and it appears to be the winning choice.

+  - The ARIMA still yields a close performance, even though it can’t capture non-linear relationships or interactions like random forest does.

 Let’s see the predictions plotted against the actual values.